-Half and half.
 When it comes to what to pour in your glass, Uruguay produces a lot of quality wines, both red and white.
 One of the things to try is the very traditional Medio y Medio (half and half) originated in Roldós, this restaurant has been around since 1886.
 It is a mix of dry white wine, with a white sparkling wine.

 The local beer is good and consumed very cold, and as a curiosity Uruguayans consume more whisky per capita than any other people in the world.
 For those who like dessert, try the local Dulce de Leche together with excellent coffee and the local Cognac, Juanicó.

-At the time, Uruguay was a country that had been built up by many wealthy European expats, and they lent a hand to the French people in the form of food (primarily beef), wool, timber and agricultural products.
-Unable to repay its debt directly, the French government showed up in 1946 and built this amazing 2,000 acre gravity fed winery – an architectural curiosity, showed the Uruguayans how to make wine and how to distil the wine to make – Cognac.
-Yes, Cognac, a controlled appellation name in France and worldwide – with one exception – Uruguay.
-Uruguayans are allowed to produce brandy from the classic Ugni Blanc grape and call it Cognac… and even ship it to the European Union!
+At the time, Uruguay was a country brought up by many wealthy European expats.
+They gave a hand to the French people in the form of food, primarily beef.
+But also wool, timber and agricultural products.
+Unable to repay its debt directly, the French government showed up in 1946 and built an amazing 2,000 acre gravity fed winery.
+As an architectural curiosity, the French showed the Uruguayans how to make wine and how to distil the wine to make – Cognac.
+Yes, Cognac, a controlled appellation name in France and worldwide.
+With one exception – Uruguay.
+They are allowed to produce brandy from the classic Ugni Blanc grape and call it Cognac and even ship it to the European Union!

-Green tea.
 Really top things off, try the Mate.
 It is supposed to help digestion and provide necessarily minerals.
 Mate is a green tea prepared by steeping dried leaves of Yerba Mate (Ilex paraguariensis) in hot water and is served with a metal straw from a shared hollow calabash gourd.
 The straw is called bombilla in Spanish.
 The straw is traditionally made of silver.
 Even if the water is supplied from a modern thermos, the infusion is traditionally drunk from mates.

 Yerba mate leaves are dried, chopped, and ground into a powdery mixture called yerba.
 The bombilla acts as both a straw and a sieve.
 The submerged end is flared, with small holes or slots that allow the brewed liquid in, but block the chunky matter that makes up much of the mixture.
 Mate is typically passed around within a group of friends and if you are offered to share, that is a clear sign that you are accepted.
-Don´t do as I did the first time and say Gracias after the first round.
+Don´t do as I did the first time and said Gracias after the first round.
 That means that you are done, and they will pass you by on the next round.